Starseemer/ADDB-Project2/README.md

     - sortMergeJoin 100K: 0.0920555591583252

     As we can see the sort merge algorithm works almost 2 times faster then the hash join algorithm in our implementations.

+## Improved Sort-Merge Join

+    this function uses almost the same code as sothMergeJoin function difference is it uses ids instead of strings for the join columns also experiments shown in place sort is faster than using sorted function in pyhton so replaced sorted function with sort function this function is faster than the other one

+    Got 19sec execution time comparing to the original sort merge which was 5 seconds faster.